-The central figure of the spectral 'genius' or spirit that seems to overarch both the dark figure on the left which is a more fully formed – if distorted – standing figure and the bust on the right whose gaze is directed out to the right of the painting visual space and whose mouth is open as if to orate.
-So, the darker left-hand figure can refer to the opaque political proceedings that led to the great deception over Iraq, and over the unfulfilled promises of the Blairite ideology; and the right-hand bust to the insistence by Tony Blair's government upon self-presentation in the public sphere.
+The central figure of the spectral 'genius' or Spirit that seems to overarch both the dark figure on the left which is a more fully formed – if distorted – standing figure and the bust on the right whose gaze is directed out to the right of the painting visual space and whose mouth is open as if to orate.
+So, the darker left-hand figure can refer to the opaque political proceedings that led to the great deception over Iraq, and the unfulfilled promises of the Blairite ideology; and the right-hand bust to the insistence by Tony Blair's government upon self-presentation in the public sphere.
 The central specter, thus, perhaps encapsulating the emptiness felt by many who lived through Tony Blair years in Britain, a period of vacuous pontificating based upon an illusory vision, as its translucent coloring arches over both deceits on the left and the affectation of rationality that Tony Blair cultivated in public appearances on the right.

 Gheorghe Virtosu's art hovers and is difficult to definitively pin down, the 'genius' figure lapses into the immateriality of a vaporous vision.
 From the dark figure of the abstract painting, we can see what appears to fall like a mask an impassive and maybe more rational face, falling from the face which, by its angularity of the narrow eye and the fulminating red of the mouth, reveals itself in wrath.
 Together, the falling mask and the face uncovered show the public pretension to diplomacy and the contrast with the real fact of Tony Blair's interventionist bellicosity and is reflected in his government's complicity in beguiling warmongering.